 Accounts, notes, and interest receivable - Accounts, notes, and interest receivable represent amounts due from prospective residents for deposits.
-As of December 31, 2021 and 2020, all accounts were deemed collectible.
+As of December 31, 2022 and 2021, all accounts were deemed collectible.

 Property and equipment, net - Property and equipment, net are recorded at cost.
-Depreciation is based on straight-line method at rates based on the estimated useful lives of the various classes of property using the following schedule:
+Depreciation is based on the straight-line method at rates based on the estimated useful lives of the various classes of property using the following schedule: